A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Introduction

-\item {\it A novel two-step procedure.} We first derive the SQE for all $\tau\in (0,1)$ and show that, after subtracting a bias, it uniformly converges weakly to a Gaussion process at the rate of $n^{-1/2}$, using a new functional central limit theorem for the nonstationary time series in Lemma \ref{theorem_3_2}.
-In the second step, we estimate $\tau_{0}$ using the SQE and then plug this estimate back into the SQE to serve as the estimator for $\theta_{0}$.
-Both estimated $\tau_{0}$ and $\theta_{0}$ are consistent and asymptotically normal with the rate $n^{-1/2}$.
-Furthermore, we develop a random weighting (RW) approach to estimate the limiting distributions and construct inference for $\theta_{0}$ and $\tau_{0}$.
-This novel method offers a feasible inference procedure for the AR model with general noise, without imposing any restrictions on parametric form, symmetry, or tail index. \end{itemize}
+\item {\it Offer a two-step procedure to estimate $(\tau_{0}, \theta_{0})$.} We first derive the SQE for all $\tau\in (0,1)$ and show that, after subtracting a bias, it converges weakly to a Gaussian process at the rate of $n^{-1/2}$, which involves a new functional central limit theorem for the nonstationary time series in Lemma \ref{theorem_3_2}.
+In the second step, we estimate $\tau_{0}$ using the SQE and then use the SQE corresponding to the estimated $\tau_{0}$ to serve as the estimator for $\theta_{0}$.
+Both the estimated $\tau_{0}$ and $\theta_{0}$ are consistent and asymptotically normal with the rate $n^{-1/2}$.
+Furthermore, we develop a random weighting approach to estimate the asymptotic distributions of the estimated $\tau_{0}$ and $\theta_{0}$, which can be used to construct inference for $\theta_{0}$ and $\tau_{0}$.
+This novel method offers a feasible inference for the AR model with general GARCH-type noise, without imposing any restrictions on parametric form, symmetry, or tail index. \end{itemize} The problem we study is non-standard because $\tau_{0}$ may not be identifiable in conventional quantile regression, and the usual methods cannot verify the existence of the SQE bias.
+The estimators based on the two-step procedure demand innovative and complex techniques to develop their asymptotic theories, which are outlined in Remarks \ref{remark_3_0_1}, \ref{remark_5_1} and \ref{remark_7_1}.

 The remainder of the paper proceeds as follows.
 Section \ref{section2} gives the models and assumptions.
-Section \ref{section3} presents our two-step estimating procedure.
+Section \ref{section3} presents our two-step estimation procedure.
 Section \ref{section4} investigates the bias of the SQE and Section \ref{section5} gives its limiting property.
 Section \ref{section6} presents the asymptotic normality of the two-step SQE estimator.
 A random weighting bootstrap approximation of the limiting distributions is discussed in Section \ref{section7}.
+Section \ref{section8} conducts simulation experiments to assess the finite sample performance of our procedure and one real example is illustrated in Section \ref{section9}.
 Proofs of Lemma \ref{lemma_3_1}, Theorem \ref{theorem_3_1} and Theorems \ref{theorem_4_1}-\ref{theorem_4_2} are relegated to the Appendix.
-Some additional simulation results, technical lemmas, the proofs for Sections \ref{section5} and \ref{section7} are provided in the Supplementary Material.
+Some additional simulation results, technical lemmas, the proofs for Sections \ref{section5} and \ref{section7}, as well as potential extensions, are provided in the supplementary material.

 Throughout the paper, \(\overset{p}{\longrightarrow}\) denotes convergence in probability, and \(\overset{d}{\longrightarrow}\) denotes convergence in distribution.
 The notation \(|A|\) represents the usual Euclidean norm, and \(A^{\top}\) denotes the transpose.
 For a random vector \(X\) and \(\kappa > 0\), \(\|X\|_{\kappa} = (E|X|^{\kappa})^{1/\kappa}\).
 In particular, \(\|X\|\) means \(\|X\|_2\).